-- Site Data: the site location, boundaries, and areas available for project implementation considering land-use plans or facility master plans
+- Site Data: The site location, boundaries, and areas available for project implementation considering land-use plans or facility master plans

-- Utility Data: utility bills, details of utility rate schedule, and time series data on energy consumption (if available); energy cost inflation rates
+- Utility Data: Utility bills, details of utility rate schedule, and time series data on energy consumption (if available); energy cost inflation rates

 Step 3: Conduct a Distributed Energy Screening

-The Federal Energy Management Program offers several free screening tools, such as REopt Lite, and resource maps that can help energy or facility managers conduct a preliminary distributed energy analysis screening.
+The Federal Energy Management Program offers several free screening tools, such as REopt Lite, and resource maps that can help energy or facility managers conduct a preliminary distributed energy screening.
 These resources can help agencies identify potential opportunities and decide whether a distributed energy project is worth further investigation.
-At the headquarters or regional level, an agency can screen multiple sites to identify and prioritize locations for further study while an individual site may conduct a screening to assess which of the technologies evaluated may be suitable for that site's goals.
+At the headquarters or regional level, an agency can screen multiple sites to identify and prioritize locations for further study while an individual site may conduct a screening to assess which of the technologies evaluated may be suitable for that site's goals

 Step 4: Identify Sites for a Feasibility Assessment